Australian Government Bureau of Meteorology, National Water Operations

 Eyre Creek:

-Moderate flooding is likely along Eyre Creek.
+Moderate flooding is occurring along Eyre Creek.

 Flood Safety Advice: